Are you currently managing a digital product or product line? If so, you may already be experiencing the following growing pains:

 Your new digital product infrastructure

-Stardog has helped companies including Schneider Electric, Dow Jones, Springer Nature and Ericsson to deliver new digital products with high service levels and user satisfaction.
+Stardog has helped companies including Schneider Electric, Springer Nature and Ericsson to deliver new digital products with high service levels and user satisfaction.
 Free from dealing with cumbersome data repositories, these products are able to deliver innovative, user-friendly products that leverage previously untapped or underutilized data assets.

 The key is that these companies are leveraging the same tech that brings you Google Search, Uber Eats, Amazon Alexa, Facebook and Linkedin — a knowledge graph.
 Knowledge graphs represent the direct and implied relationships between data, which opens up new fields of opportunities for monetization and performance improvements.
 Knowledge graphs are ideal for highly connected datasets that are physically separated across various data silos.